nmstreethran/ml-elec-model/README.md

 ## Credits

-This repository is a continuation and improvement of the work done by Nithiya Streethran in [ENSYSTRA/short-term-forecasting](https://github.com/ENSYSTRA/short-term-forecasting).
+This repository is a continuation and improvement of the work done by Nithiya Streethran in ENSYSTRA.
 ENSYSTRA is funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No: 765515.

 Contributing guidelines are adapted from the [Open Science MOOC](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source).
 The contents of the MOOC are licensed under a [Creative Commons Zero v1.0 Universal (CC0 1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).